covcom/205CDE/02 Git/README.md

     ![](.md_images/source.png)

 4. You should see now the project has been backed up to your local folder.
 And that you can manage Git through the GUI.
+In fact this Codeanywhere ==> GitHub ==> SourceTre is a better approach to backup your project rather than downloading directly from Codeanywhere.

     ![](.md_images/full.png)

-    In fact this C9 ==> GitHub ==> SourceTre is a better approach to backup your project rather than downloading directly from C9.